What is Aramasa No. 6? A detailed introduction to the secrets of No. 6 yeast and recommended snacks [Akita Prefecture]

 table of contents

-Shinsei No. 6 is a very delicious sake, but they probably don't have a clear idea of what kind of sake it is.
+Aramasa No. 6is a very delicious sake, but they may not have a clear image of what kind of sake it is.

 In this article, we will provide a detailed explanation of Aramasa No. 6, Aramasa's only standard unpasteurized sake